HomeDing/homeding.github.io/wifimanager.md

 ## Using the WiFi Manager

-After flashing a brand new device or whan pressing the system button while shortly AFTER the device was rebooted the WiFi Manager mode will be started.
+After flashing a brand new device or when pressing the system button while shortly AFTER the device was rebooted the WiFi Manager mode will be started.

 To allow accessing the WiFiManager a local and unsecured network is created by the device with the name `HomeDing`.